 - Risk management tools

 All these are essential to running a successful pay per head sportsbook.
-For example, you need bookmaking tools such as line mover, bet tracker, and mass editing tool.
+For example, you need bookmaking tools such as line mover, bet tracker, and mass editing tools.
 You also need control over your players so that you can limit their wager and payout amount to prevent bookie liability.

 A pay per head solution provider also gives several risk management tools, such as a layoff account.
 Ideally, you need to find out how a PPH shop will help you start and run your sportsbook.